Project Objective Definition

 Other Definitions

-I've also put together a short online course that describes project management fundamentals if you're interested in learning more about this profession.
+I've also put together a description of project management fundamentals if you're interested in learning more about this profession.

 References